rosbit/go-epy/README.md

 #### 6. Wrap Go functions as Starlark module

 This package also provides a function `CreateModule` which will create a Starlark module integrating any Go functions as module methods.
-There's the example `d.star` which will use module `tm` provided by Go code:
+There's the example `d.py` which will use module `tm` provided by Go code:

 ```python
 a = tm.newA("rosbit", 10)